 Maximise your tech training budget using the Apprenticeship Levy

 If your business is an Apprenticeship Levy payer, you have a siphoned portion of funds dedicated to training.
-If you up-skill existing staff using apprenticeships it comes at no additional cost, and if you hire in apprentices all you need to pay is their salary.
+If you up-skill existing staff using apprenticeships, it comes at no additional cost, and if you hire in apprentices, all you need to pay is their salary.
 Most apprenticeships include an expensive, credible industry qualification (from vendors like CompTIA, ISTQB and BCS) that comes as part of the apprenticeship.

 Provide tech employees with a career path

-However, there are twenty digital & IT apprenticeship programmes available, from entry-level to masters, so you can use your Apprenticeship Levy funds to develop a career path for your tech team, whatever their starting point.
+However, there are twenty digital & IT apprenticeship programmes available, from entry-level to masters.
+So, you can use your Apprenticeship Levy funds to develop a career path for your tech team, whatever their starting point.

-Ensure entry-level tech employees quickly become competent in their role
+Ensure entry-level tech employees quickly gain competency

 With an apprenticeship usually lasting at least 15 months, the investment required from both the learner and their line manager results in a much higher success rate when compared to a standard course.
 Apprentices spend over a year working towards becoming competent in a specific occupation, resulting in them developing an in-depth knowledge of the role and industry.